Uri-Alvarez/Pruebas/README.md

 # Proyect #1 #

 Create a binary calculator that allows the user to:
-a) Add binary number
+1. Add binary number
-b) Subtract binary number.
+1. Subtract binary number.
-c) Parse number to binary (the number may be float).
+1. Parse number to binary (the number may be float).
-d) Get the Hex and Octal representation of any float and binary number.
+1. Get the Hex and Octal representation of any float and binary number.